Chickenpox Outbreak Hits N.C. Private School With Low Vaccination Rates

 Some of those cases have been tied to people traveling from Israel, which is also experiencing a measles outbreak, with more than 1,500 confirmed cases, the Journal News reports.

-Back in North Carolina, the Asheville Waldorf School said in a statement to Blue Ridge Public Radio that its "students' overall health is always a priority and concern."
+The Asheville Waldorf School said in a statement to Blue Ridge Public Radio that its "students' overall health is always a priority and concern."

 "The school follows immunization requirements put in place by the North Carolina State Board of Education," it said.
 "We also recognize that a parent's decision to immunize their children happens before they enter school.
 At Asheville Waldorf School we support our families, we love our students, we love our city and we are grateful that our community is strong during challenging times."